 Can you apply for a loan with your partner?

 Yes.
-Depending on the loan you are seeking, you may have the option of jointly applying with your significant other.
+Depending on the loan you are seeking, you may have the option of jointly applying with your significant other, via a joint personal loan.
 This is commonly for large loans such as mortgages, particularly a first home loan where you may require a second income for a successful application.
 However, there are several ways to split a loan contract and many potential people you can divide it with.
 For example, if you intend to start a business with a second or third person, you may be able to split your business loan multiple ways on the contract.
 Or, if you are buying a family car, you might be able to split car loans.

 There are many other loans this might work for, potentially including a construction loan or caravan loans.
 It is quite often your relationship with the other person that will be your lenders deciding factor.
 For example, it is becoming quite common these days for home loan applicant’s parents to go guarantor on their loan.
 This is the act of agreeing to put forward your home’s equity to guarantee your child’s loan approval.
 Given the nature of this kind of loan, only immediate family members are generally able to form a guarantor loan.
 If you want to apply for a loan with another person, speak with your lender about what you can and cannot do.

 One of the most important aspects of any loan is managing it.
 A neglected loan of any size can quickly get out of hand.
 Ensure you create a detailed repayment plan for any credit you receive.
 If you are a spender at heart, this will be even more important.
 Track your cash flow, keep a savings account and an emergency account.
 Automate your savings if it helps.
 Multiple budgeting options could work for you.